-We have audited El Hogar del Niño's compliance with the types of compliance requirements described in the United States Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of El Hogar del Niño's major federal programs for the year ended June 30, 2021.
+We have audited El Hogar del Niño's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of El Hogar del Niño's major federal programs for the year ended June 30, 2022.
 El Hogar del Niño's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.